Real Estate in Philippines

 We asked foreigners in Philippines what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "There are 4 main ways to find places - Facebook, online realty ads, word of mouth and driving around.
 There is no MLS per se here.
 Like other developing countries the real estate is often repped by many people trying for a sale.
 Going around the agent (all are called Brokers here) is not uncommon (but IMO dishonorable as hell).
 Unlike N America the introducing "Broker" (who is most times not a career specialist anyway) is not really involved in much more than the back and forth on pricing.
-After that its lawyer time," said one foreigner living in Iloilo, Philippines.
+After that its lawyer time," explained one person living in Iloilo, Philippines.

 About the Author